tekknolagi/tekknolagi.github.com/_drafts/2020-09-06-compiling-a-lisp-5.md

 }
 ```

-In this snippet, `Ind` stands for "indirect".
-This is a function that makes a
+In this snippet, `Ind` stands for "indirect", and is a constructor for a
-struct --- it's an easy and readable way to represent (register, displacement)
+struct.
+This an easy and readable way to represent (register, displacement)
 pairs for use in reading from and writing to memory.
 We'll cover this more
 detail in the instruction encoding.